sjx233/typescript-cli-template/README.md

-# typescript-package-template
+# typescript-cli-template

-Template for Node.js packages in TypeScript.
+Template for Node.js command-line tools in TypeScript.